 - Students must be in good health and physical condition in order to be capable of performing the duties required of a radiographer.

 - Immunizations must be current.

-- Applicants to the program must have attained the level, scope, and breadth of educational preparedness necessary to meet the demands of the rapidly evolving, highly technical, and diverse professional curriculum taught at UW Hospital and Clinics School of Radiologic Technology.
+- Applicants to the program must have attained the level, scope, and breadth of educational preparedness necessary to meet the demands of the rapidly evolving, highly technical, and diverse professional curriculum taught at the UW Health University Hospital School of Radiologic Technology.

 - Priority consideration will be afforded to those applicants who have completed all prerequisite courses with an earned grade of “C” or higher in each course.